Vietnam.vn - Nền tảng quảng bá Việt Nam

 PPPs in Vietnam have contributed significantly to improving infrastructure - an important factor for the tourism experience.
 Besides traditional capital sources, private investment plays an important role in developing transport, urban and energy infrastructure.

-However, the number of new PPP projects is still limited, mainly focusing on the transportation sector, besides there are challenges in project preparation, risk allocation and legal framework.
+However, the number of new PPP projects is limited, mainly concentrated in the transport sector, and there are challenges in project preparation, risk allocation and legal framework.
 To maintain the momentum, tourism businesses can contribute their expertise and participate in high-demand PPP projects.

-Vietnam’s tourism industry is poised to make a breakthrough this year, supported by a combination of new policies and technology-enabled initiatives.
+Vietnam’s tourism industry is poised to take off this year, supported by a combination of new policies and technology-driven initiatives.
 And by opening up opportunities for private sector participation, Vietnam’s tourism industry can improve its competitiveness and achieve sustainable growth.

 Mr. Caesar Indra (Chairman of Traveloka)